johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - A chatbot responds as though it had created knowledge in composing a response to a question, in reality the knowledge was created earlier and elsewhere.

 - The field of AGI has made no real progress because there is an unsolved philosophical problem at its heart: we dont understand how creativity works.
-   Claim: One that is solved, programming AI will not be difficult.
+   Claim: Once that problem is solved, programming AI will not be difficult.

 - Mathematicians realized centuries ago that it is possible to work consistently and useful with infinity.

 - Case against Finitism: Problem, is there a real largest natural number or not ?
 Finitists have to deny the "law of the excluded middle" ie: A or ~A.
   Finitism is Instrumentalism applied to mathematics.
 It is a principled rejection of explanation.
 All access to abstract (and physical) entities, finite or infinite is via theory.

 - Universality of Reason: All branches of philosophy, science, and mathematics have inherent limitations.
   But there is no bound to reason.
   Believing in a bound on the domain of reason is equivalent to the belief in the supernatural.

 - The best explanation of anything eventually involves universality, and therefore infinity.

 - Whenever we refer to infinity we are making use of the infinite reach of some idea.
   Whenever an idea of infinity makes sense, it is because there is an explanation of why some finite set of rules for manipulating finite symbols refers to something infinite.
   (This underlies our knowledge of everything else as well!)

 - There are uncountably many orders of infinity, each too large to be put into one-to-one correspondence with the lower ones.
   (Is the number of order of infinity the same as any one of the infinities?)

 - When we have unbounded growth of knowledge we are always (and forever) just scratching the surface.

 - The attributes of probable or improbable, rare or common, typical or untypical have literally no meaning in when comparing infinite sets of natural numbers.
   This is bad news for Anthropic arguments.
   None of the Anthropic-reasoning theories that have been proposed provide any measure.
   Most are little more than speculations "What if there were universes with different parameters?"

 - The set of all functions is uncountably infinite, while the set of all programs is merely countably infinite => almost all mathematical truths have no proofs.
   They are unprovable truths.
   Most of all mathematical statements are undecidable: there is no proof that they are true and no proof that they are false.
   Each of them is either True or False, but there is no way of using physical objects (brains or computers) to discover which is which.
   All undecidable statements are directly or indirectly about infinite sets.
   To finitists, this is because of the meaninglessness of these statements.
   To Deutsch it is further proof that abstractions exist objectively, these statements cannot merely be a convenient way of describing the behavior of some physical system.
   Interestingly, very few questions are known to be undecidable, even though most are.

 - There is nothing mathematically special about the undecidable questions.
   They are distinguished by ***_physics_** only.
   Different physical laws would make different things infinite (?), different things computable, different truths (scientific and mathematical) knowable.
   It is only the laws of physics that determine which abstract entities and relationships are modeled by physical objects such as mathematicians brains, computers, and sheets of paper.
   Our knowledge of whether a proposition is true or false ***_always_*** depends on knowledge about how physical objects behave; the mathematical proposition is independent of physics, but the proof of the proposition is a matter of physics only.
   There is no such thing as abstractly proving something (just as there is no such thing as abstractly knowing something)

- All mathematical truth is absolutely necessary and transcendent, but all knowledge is generate by physical properties, and its scope and limitations are conditioned by the laws of nature
+  All mathematical truth is absolutely necessary and transcendent, but all knowledge is generate by physical properties, and its scope and limitations are conditioned by the laws of nature.

   #ConnectionOfMathAndPhysics